bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 ### Audit
 ---

+Recommended content:
+- Description of mandatory audit requirements to inform enterprise-level and domain-level audit solutions.

+##### Example questions and associated queries
 > This section is a work in progress
-##### Example questions and associated queries
 ```
 As an Enterprise Metastore Admin: